wwwxxch/eon-drive/README.md

 *	**Real-time update -** Displayed real-time updates with Socket.IO when new files are uploaded, files deleted, or file shared links created
 * **Storage limits -** Checked the storage limits by each user during file upload and restoration processes
 *	**Scaling -**
-    * Web Server - Hosted the Express server on AWS EC2 with Application Load Balancer to ensure scalability
+    * Web Server - Hosted the Express server on AWS EC2 with Application Load Balancer to ensure scalability.
+PM2 logs are output to AWS CloudWatch for monitoring
     * Socket.IO Server - Utilized Redis as an adapter for Socket.IO server scaling
 * **Email verification -** Used the third-party email delivery service for registration email verification
 * **Rate limiting -** Implemented with Redis to control the coming requests in sign-up routes by IP address
 *	**Authentication -** Implemented cookie-based authentication and session management with Redis
-* **Remove expired versions -** Scheduled a cron job to remove expired versions of files & expired deleted files in trash and output the logs to AWS CloudWatch for better monitoring
+* **Remove expired versions -** Scheduled a cron job to remove expired versions of files & expired deleted files in trash and output the logs to AWS CloudWatch for monitoring
+* **Machine monitoring -** Utilized Prometheus to monitor the performance and health of the EC2 machine hosting the application

 ### Database schema